The Weeknd, Selena Gomez Dating Rumors: Pics Emerge Of SelGo ‘Making Out’ With Bella’s Ex

 “As many of you know, around a year ago I revealed that I have Lupus, an illness that can affect people in different ways.
 I’ve discovered that anxiety, panic attacks and depression can be side effects of Lupus, which can present their own challenges.
 I want to be proactive and focus on maintaining my health and happiness and have decided that the best way forward is to take some time off.
 Thank you to all my fans for your support.”

-Sel and The Weeknd’s dating rumors are not all that surprising.
+Selena and The Weeknd’s dating rumors are not all that surprising.
 To Selena Gomez’s credit, her life and career have been defined by her strained relationship with Bieber.
-The two have been on-and-off-again for months at a time, but both appear to have moved on from that chapter in their lives.
+The two have been on and off again for months at a time, but both appear to have moved on from that chapter in their lives.
 As they say, “you live and learn.”

 It’s unclear if The Weeknd and Selena Gomez are really dating.
-The smooching pictures could be doctored, the subjects in the snaps could be imposters or the couple could be simply be acting out a scene for an upcoming movie.
+The smooching pictures could be doctored, the subjects in the snaps could be imposters, or the couple could be simply be acting out a scene for an upcoming movie.

 Bear in mind that Selena and Bella’s sister, Gigi, are friends.
 Now, doesn’t that make for an awkward situation?
-Or nah?

 [Featured images by Nicholas Hunt/Getty Images for WSJ.
 Magazine Innovators Awards/Frederick M. Brown]